jellyfin/jellyfin.org/docs/general/networking/traefik.md

 :::caution

 Change example.com to your domain name and update the acme.json file with your email address.
-Let's Encrypt does not require a valid email but example.com will be flagged as fake.
+Let's Encrypt does not require a valid email, but example.com will be flagged as fake.

 :::